 How will the school districts’ applications be evaluated?

 Grants will be judged based on merit, need and community support.
-A team of approximately 20 math and science teachers from ineligible school districts will read and score all applications.
-The top-scoring applications from each CRD and from each state/region will be finalists and will be brought forward for final review and scoring.
-The America’s Farmers Grow Rural Education Advisory Council, a group of up to 30 farmers from across the country, will read and score the applications of the finalists and will select the winning grant applications.
+A team of approximately 20 STEM teachers will read and score all applications.
+The top-scoring applications from each state/region will be finalists and will be brought forward for final review and scoring.
+The America’s Farmers Grow Rural Education Advisory Council, a group of teachers and approximately 30 farmers from across the country, will read and score the applications of the finalists and will select the winning grant applications.

 When and how should we expect to hear if we will be receiving a grant?

-If we are not selected, will Monsanto Fund provide feedback on our application?
+If we are not selected, will Bayer Fund provide feedback on our application?

 Can we apply for this program again next year, even if we receive a grant this time?

 Yes.
-If a school district has complied with the grant requirements and if a farmer nominates the school district in a future year that the program is offered, it is eligible to apply for another America’s Farmers Grow Rural Education grant.
+If a school district has complied with the grant requirements and if a farmer nominates the school district in 2020, it is eligible to apply for another America’s Farmers Grow Rural Education grant.

-If my school district was nominated during a prior year’s program, does the school district have to be nominated again by farmers in 2018?
+If my school district was nominated during a prior year’s program, does the school district have to be nominated again by farmers the following year?

 Yes.
 School districts need to be nominated by farmers each year to be able to apply.
 After the school district is nominated, you will receive a new invitation code to access the updated application.
 If you registered with the Cybergrants online grant application system during a previous year, you will need to use your original username and password.
 If you don’t recall your username or password, please contact Technical Support by clicking on the Need Support button located on the bottom of each page.